 Although kids may never view it as such, the kitchen is an excellent learning lab.
 Here are some delicious opportunities that arise when your child cooks alongside you:

-Science: Consider, for example, the change in mass that occurs when you melt butter, boil water, or bake cake batter.
+- Science: Consider, for example, the change in mass that occurs when you melt butter, boil water, or bake cake batter.
 Kids get to see how mixing some substances, such as flour, salt, and water, creates cohesive dough, while mixing other ingredients, like oil and vinegar, causes them to separate.
 Younger children will enjoy simple observation and discussion.
-To my 3 year old, these occurrences are magical.
+To my 3-year-old, these occurrences are magical.
 In a low-key way, you might ask your grade-schooler to research why yeast rises or what happens when food burns and explain it to you.
-There's nothing more delightful to a child then telling a grown-up something that he knows and the grown-up doesn't.
+There's nothing more delightful to a child then telling a grown-up something that she knows and the grown-up doesn't.
 (And besides, don't you want to know?)

-Reading: Pre-readers might enjoy matching colorful cookbook pictures with ingredient and dish names.
+- Reading: Pre-readers might enjoy matching colorful cookbook pictures with ingredient and dish names.
 Recipes allow kids to match action verbs and nouns with their real-world counterparts, engaging the kids while they learn.
 And reading ingredient labels in the kitchen or at the grocery store is an excellent way to open up discussions about nutrition.
-Another fun way of developing a love for reading and cooking is to host a cook-a-book family theme party.
+Another fun way of developing a love for reading and cooking is to host a cookbook family-themed party.